 Getting to the Arctic Race is more difficult than some of the others on this list, however there are regular flights to the Norwegian capital of Oslo from the UK.
 Then local trains will be able to take you North to the city of Mo I Rana for the start of the 2022 edition.

 Travelling to races is one of the most fun things a cycling fan can do, especially if you’re planning on riding the routes before or after the pros take them on too.
-Make sure you take out travel insurance with Yellow Jersey to give yourself full cover for peace of mind in case anything should go wrong.
+Make sure you take out cycle travel insurance with Yellow Jersey to give yourself peace of mind in case anything should go wrong.
 This includes sportive events, something other insurers don’t include in their plans.